A dramatic journey through the dreck we all know and love.

 - Not have to watch the same footage twice

-As with quite a few other scenes, the entire earlier drive to JFK was ultimately all flash with no narrative purpose, resulting in diminishing returns.
+As with quite a few other scenes, the entire earlier drive to JFK was ultimately all flash with no narrative purpose, resulting in diminishing returns during the more important sequences.

 The bank robbers– who happen to be a group of Brazilian supermodels led by Giselle Bündchen– get away, but Belle’s encyclopedic knowledge of cars via sound alone (“With that much torque, she had to have an inboard torsion damper system with a push rod bell crank and double wishbone arrangement!”) helps them track down the villains.
 The idea that the bank robbers are models wasn’t in the original movie and is barely explored here.
 There is one scene where they get pulled over and throw the cop off guard by being clad in bikinis and another pretty rapey scene where Giselle sexually “frisks” Jennifer Esposito’s Lieutenant Robbins, but both are strictly for the audience and don’t tie-in to the the rest of the story at all.
 It’s like the filmmakers knew nothing else in the movie worked so decided to throw in some extra T&A for good measure.